Can you extend your vocal range?

 Don't try too hard during a warm-up, practice, or a performance.
 If your voice gets tired, try more low impact warm-ups like humming to avoid any irritation.

 If it hurts, stop.

 Pushing through strain or not giving yourself enough rest when you need it can damage your vocal cords and set you back further than if you would've just taken a break.

 Never try to sing through pain, and don't feel guilty about needing to skip a day or two to protect your voice.

-Be patient, protect yourself, and take care of your vocal cords.
+Be patient, protect yourself, and take care of your vocal cords and voice box.

 Singers have gotten a bad reputation for not taking care of their vocal cords.

 It's easy to talk too loud at a party, over-sing at a show, or cram in too many practices before the next big performance comes up.